 - · 31 January in the tax year

 - · 31 July following the tax year

 - · 31 January following the tax year.

-The first two payments are based on the income tax and class 4 NIC liability for the previous tax year (less any amounts deducted at source like PAYE) and the final payment is the balancing amount plus the class 2 NIC liability.
+The first two payments are based on the income tax and class 4 NIC liability for the previous tax year (less any amounts deducted at source like PAYE) and the final payment is the balancing amount.

 Capital allowances